“TV is a real role maker.” (Dara Birnbaum)

 Dara Birnbaum was invited to documenta three times in a row: both the artistic director of documenta 7, Rudi Fuchs, and his direct successors, Manfred Schneckenburger and Jan Hoet, invited her to participate in Kassel.
 She staged her video-based spatial installations in direct confrontation with the architectural situation in the Museum Fridericianum.

 At documenta 7 (1982), she showed the multi-channel installation “PM Magazine” as a walk-in video environment.
 Five years later, as part of documenta 8 (1987), she presented her three-part long-term project “The Damnation of Faust” to the public.
-Finally, as a contribution to documenta 9 (1992), she conceived the commissioned work “Transmission Tower: Sentinel”, which combines excerpts from the inaugural speech of the 41st US President George Bush with the words of his speech.
-With reference to the French speed theorist Paul Virilio, whose work “War and Cinema” Birnbaum quotes in her multi-page “Project Proposal” (documenta archiv, AA, d09, 141), the work criticizes the ideological mechanisms of media broadcast images in the mirror of the Second Gulf War.
+Finally, as a contribution to documenta 9 (1992), she conceived the commissioned work “Transmission Tower: Sentinel”, which contrasted excerpts from the inaugural speech of the 41st US President George Bush with the anti-militaristic poem “Hum Bom” by Allen Ginsberg: With reference to the French speed theorist Paul Virilio, whose work “War and Cinema” Birnbaum quotes in her multi-page “Project Proposal” (documenta archiv, AA, d09, 141), the work criticizes the ideological mechanisms of media broadcast images in the context of the Second Gulf War.

 Dara Birnbaum taught as a professor at the School of Visual Arts in New York and held teaching positions at numerous universities, such as the Städelschule in Frankfurt/Main (1992-1993), Princeton University and the California Institute of the Arts in Valencia, California.